The-H-Project/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-data.table is used to create summary table 'totalset' that contains the total number steps per day.
+data.table is used to create summary table 'totalset' that contains the total number steps per date.
 The 'totalset' table is then plotted using the hist function.

 ```r